 A player cannot “buy” his way into a game with illegal equipment by serving a misconduct penalty.
 The equipment must be corrected before he can legally participate again.

-A player in an altercation has dropped his gloves and is wearing tape only on his left hand.
-He punches his opponent with his right hand, injuring him.
+A player in an altercation has dropped their gloves and is wearing tape only on their left hand.
+They punch their opponent with their right hand, injuring themself.
 Should the Referee assess a match penalty?